stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

 Create `HostedCluster` and `NodePool` on the MCE cluster.
 These will be referenced by `HypershiftDeployment` to provision the hosted cluster on the target hosting cluster.
 We are going to create the `HostedCluster`, `NodePool` and  `HypershiftDeployment` all in `default` namespace on the MCE cluster.
 On the hosting cluster, hypershift deployment will create `HostedCluster` and `NodePool` in `clusters` namespace.

+**Note: If you are provisioning this hosted cluster on `local-cluster` hosting cluster, do not create `HostedCluster` and `NodePool` resources and reference them because the hypershift operator on MCE cluster for `local-cluster` hosting cluster will reconcile them to create a hosted cluster.
+Instead, use HypershiftDeployment `spec.hostedClusterSpec` and `spec.nodePools`.

 1. Create SSH key secret for `HostedCluster`.
 ```bash
 envsubst <<"EOF" | oc apply -f -